wenli-web/Hydrogen-evolution-in-hydrogel-electrochemical-cell/README.md

 This repo contains
 1. A flexible PCB designed for delivering constant current to the hydrogen producing device.
 2. A user interface software code for wirelessly controlling the flexible PCB.
-3. A code to plot hydrogen diffusion modelling data.
+3. A code to plot hydrogen diffusion simulation data.
 4. A code to analyze the hydrogen evolution video.

 # System requirements